-There are help sessions on Wednesdays from 12:30-2:30 in B108 or B156..
-These are primarily focused on group work with teachers and peer tutors as facilitators.
-Students will be asked to sign in at the help sessions, only for our information.
+There are help sessions on Wednesdays from 1:00-3:00 in The Loft.
+These are primarily focused on group work with teachers.
 While it is a casual setting, students may be asked to find another place to work if they are working on assignments for other courses or being a distraction to other students.